journey-js/journey/dev-setup.md

 When developing we need a way to keep the *src* and *build* folder in sync, so whenever files are changed in the *src* folder they must be copied to the *build* folder.

 We create the function **watchAssets** to watch the *src* folder for files that are updated, and copy those files to the *build* folder.
-When this function is called upon startup, all files will be copied to the *build* folder.
+When this function is called upon startup, all files (except JS) will be copied to the *build* folder.
+We configure [Chokidar](https://github.com/paulmillr/chokidar) to ignore Javascript (*.js) files as they are managed by Rollup.

 ```js
 // Setup a watcher on our 'src' so that modified files are